-Mathematics is the teaching of logical reasoning, problem-solving skills and the ability to think in abstract ways.
-It is a creative and highly inter-connected discipline that has been developed over centuries, providing the solution to some of history’s most intriguing problems.
+"Mathematics is a creative and highly inter-connected discipline that has been developed over centuries, providing the solution to some of history’s most intriguing problems.
+It is essential to everyday life, critical to science, technology and engineering, and necessary for financial literacy and most forms of employment.
 A high-quality mathematics education therefore provides a foundation for understanding the world, the ability to reason mathematically, an appreciation of the beauty and power of mathematics, and a sense of enjoyment and curiosity about the subject." - National curriculum 2014

 At Springdale we see Maths as a multi-discipline, cross curricular subject which develops vital, logical reasoning strategies.
 Mathematics pervades all aspects of our children’s world, enabling them to calculate, reason and solve problems in order to make sense of. it.
 Developing an understanding of pattern in both number and space is vital to their everyday lives.
 Through their growing knowledge our children will appreciate the contribution made by many cultures to the development and application of mathematics.
 We view Mathematics as a creative and interconnected subject essential to everyday life, science, technology and engineering.
 We want our children to see Mathematics as being relevant to their world and applicable to everyday life, as well as being something that they will need as they move on through their school life and ultimately to the world of employment.
 Through our teaching we aim to promote the secure knowledge of skills to develop an understanding of mathematics in a context which provides purpose and meaning.
 The discussion about maths between talk partners, identifying learning errors and explanations of mathematical thinking, is essential to develop understanding.
 The process by which they achieved their answer is just as important as the answer itself.
 Our Maths curriculum promotes the children’s ability to think mathematically, which allows them to understand their learning by breaking it down into a series of manageable steps and embeds their skills through intelligent, progressive practice.